20 UX Deliverables & Methods You Should Include In Your Design Project

 Usually, designers use this deliverable after user research, product strategy, and roadmap development the same as during the testing and evaluation stages.

 It is used to show how users will use or are actually using the product and to frame the users' motivations, needs, and adapt the product for that.

 Information Architecture Deliverables

 The process of creating Information architecture involves the processes that line up to arranging and fixing data into information that can be easily understood.
 As the name implies, it is all about building pieces of information to give it perfect meaning.

 The process of Information architecture for Digital products results in the creation of such deliverables as content organization, navigation, site maps, taxonomies, decision tables e.g. precise design documentation and wireframes.

 These UX deliverables can also refer to Information Architecture ones.
 You need to use these deliverables during the wireframe and prototype stages.

-That help designers to generate new ideas and reduce the number of edits after deployment.
-So, these techniques are truly worth to be used, besides there is a bunch of tools for much easier prototyping and site mapping.
+That helps designers to generate new ideas and reduce the number of edits after deployment.
+So, these techniques are truly worth being used, besides there is a bunch of tools for much easier prototyping and site mapping.

-Designers can apply this UX deliverable as during information architecture development as the evaluation and testing stages.
+Designers can apply this UX deliverable during information architecture development as the evaluation and testing stages.

 Card sorting as a UX exercise is a method that is also used in developing information architecture.
 It is conducted by a group of users.
 They do so by arranging the cards with parts of information structure elements to represent how they see the full information structure of the product.